- This event has passed.

 This year’s Christmas concerts celebrate the joyful anticipation of Christ’s birth with glorious pieces from Bach and Handel.
 Bach’s Magnificat and Part One of Handel’s Messiah offer us musical journeys that focus on the meaning of Christmas, as Mary learns she is blessed to bear the child she will bring into the world in Magnificat, and the world anticipates the arrival of the Savior in Part One of the Messiah.

-Note that this is the first time in the 120+ year history of the Choir that we will perform the Messiah in its entirety!
+Note that this is the first time in the 120+ year history of the Choir that we will perform the Messiah, Parts One and Two!
 (Part Two will be performed at our Spring Concert in March.)

 Magnificat First heard in Leipzig in 1723, Bach set’s Mary’s radical, rhapsodic song of praise with an extraordinary sense text painting.
 From the ecstatic joy of an overflowing first movement, a contrapuntal evocation of the generations of history, to tender devotion in remembering God’s promises.
 The Magnificat is Bach at his most theatrical, which makes it an excellent partner to Handel’s masterpiece.